 Additionally, for taxpayers who are not engaged in a specified service trade or business with taxable income more than the above thresholds, a limitation on the amount of the deduction is phased in based on either 50% of the taxpayer's allocable share of the W-2 wages paid with respect to the qualified trade or business, or the sum of 25% of such wages plus 2.5% of the unadjusted basis of tangible depreciable property used in the business.

 Other limitations may apply in certain circumstances, e.g., for taxpayers with qualified cooperative dividends, qualified real estate investment trust (REIT) dividends, or income from publicly traded partnerships.

 The mechanics of this new deduction can be formidable, especially if your taxable income exceeds the thresholds discussed above or you own multiple pass-through entities.
-As always, R&A is here to consult with you and navigate the complexities of this new deduction.
+If you need help navigating the complexities of this new deduction, please contact us today.

 About this Author

 Nate is a trusted advisor for businesses and individuals, providing tax planning, compliance support, and accounting services.
 He also is certified as a Personal Financial Specialist which allows him to guide clients through the many challenges and phases of their career from start-up to retirement.